-How will I belong as an international student at BJU Seminary?
+How will I find my place AT BJU SEMINARY as an international student?

 What is my admission process?